Perdu/panoptiphone/README.md

 Stage: completed project (2017), will not be updated.

-This was an experimental research project, please be tolerant with code quality. ystem aiming at improving user awereness toward physical tracking technologies and at experimenting new privacy-preserving mechanisms.
+This was an experimental research project, please be tolerant with code quality.